betaflight/betaflight.com/docs/development/manufacturer/creating-configuration.md

 ### Hardware Defines

-For a list of hardware defines please see [Hardware Defines](manufacturer-design-guidelines## 4.2 Definitions for Targets)
+For a list of hardware defines please see [Definitions for Targets](manufacturer-design-guidelines.md#42-definitions-for-targets).

 ### Pin Resources